|

 Online content providers are talking "Digital Rights

-Management" and seeking ways to "monetize content", which
+Management" and seeking ways to "monetize content",

 simply means monopolizing information.
 Scarcity doesn't